“Irrigation, agriculture, and climate change: How are our soils faring?” will be the theme of the next Science Bar

 - Mickael HEDDE: ecologist and research director at INRAE.
 His research focuses on the ecology of soil organisms at the Eco&Sols laboratory (Eco&Sols – INRAE, IRD, Institut Agro Montpellier, and CIRAD).

 - Thierry RUF: Emeritus Research Director at IRD.
-He is an agronomist and geographer in the "Environmental Knowledge and Societies" laboratory (SENS – IRD, CIRAD, and Paul-Valéry-Montpellier University).
-He leads a professional group on social water management.
+He is an agronomist and geographer at the “Environment and Society Knowledge” (SENS) laboratory (IRD, CIRAD, and Paul-Valéry-Montpellier University).
+He leads a professional group focused on the social management of water.

 Practical information: